apioo/psx-api/README.md

 ## About

-Currently there are several API specification formats (RAML, Swagger, etc.) which describe the functionality of an API endpoint.
+Currently there are several API specification formats (OpenAPI, RAML, Swagger, etc.) which describe the functionality of an API endpoint.
 This project provides a data model which contains the common information of an API endpoint.
 There are parser classes which create such models based on a specification and it is also possible to generate a specification from a model object.
 We have also created an [online tool](http://phpsx.org/tools/openapi) to test those conversions.